Mark IV monorail: Train expansion

 The system was originally designed and constructed upon the presumption the trains would eventually be extended.
 The Magic Kingdom as well as the Transportation and Ticket Center stations were originally built to accommodate longer trains.
 By the mid-1970s, attendance was exceeding expectations and it was decided to begin expanding the trains to six cars thus adding 40 additional seats per train (nearly 3,000 additional passengers per hour of operation).

 Monorail Yellow was the first train expanded.
 Silver, Black, Purple and Pink soon followed so that by 1979 half of the fleet had been upgraded to 6-car units.
-The expansion program slowed early 1980s until 1984 when attendance again began to swell.
+The expansion program slowed until 1984 when attendance again began to swell.
 Monorail Yellow was briefly returned to five cars in 1984 to allow for structural testing of Car 3A (there were consideration of moving motors from other cars to Car 3A).
 In 1984 and spring 1985 Orange, Green, and Red were expanded to six cars.
 Yellow was also returned to her 6-car status.
 Lime and Coral were brought online as 6-car trains.
 Only Gold and Blue were never expanded to six cars.
 Disney had announced their intention to retire the Mark IV monorail trains and replace them with the Mark VI trains so there was no justification for the expense of expanding Gold and Blue.
 The Mark IV version of Monorail Blue was retired early and became a partial prototype for the Mark VI.